DarrenM07/DFootball-mobile/README.md

 - **Icon**: Shows icons in the `ItemCard` widgets.
 - **InkWell**: Detects taps or interactions on the `ItemCard` widgets.
 - **Material**: Wraps `ItemCard` to give a consistent background color and rounded corners.
+- **SnackBar**: Displays a small pop-up notification at the bottom of the screen when a button is pressed.

 # Custom Widgets
 - **InfoCard**: Custom widget displaying information like NPM, Name, and Class.